loglizzy/roblox-server-scrapper/README.md

 ## Servers Pages
-So, when using the game API to get the servers, we can change the number of servers per page, with a maximum of 100, so if we want to get many servers, we will need to use the `nextPageCursor` that will be in the response to the request, to navigate page per page aplying the argument `&cursor` in the api link.
+So, when using the game API to get the servers, we can change the number of servers per page, with a maximum of 100, so if we want to get many servers, we will need to use the `nextPageCursor` that will be in the response to the request, to navigate page per page aplying the parameter `cursor` in the api `php` file link.
 You can test and see it by your self here-

 https://games.roblox.com/docs#!/Games/get_v1_games_placeId_servers_serverType